What Is an Associate Degree? Requirements, Costs, and More

 Associate degree alternatives

-If your goals don’t require an academic degree, there are other options that may offer some flexibility.
+If your goals don’t require an academic degree, check out these other options that may offer some flexibility.

 Professional certificates

-Certificate programs can be part-time or full-time, and may be offered online and in person.
-Because they tend to take less time and financial resources than degrees, professional certificates can be a solid option for those who know what specific skills they want to develop, and prioritize flexibility.
+Certificate programs can be part-time or full-time and may be offered online and in person.
+Because they tend to take less time and financial resources than degrees, professional certificates can be a solid option for those who know what specific skills they want to develop and who prioritize flexibility.
 If you’re ready to explore, browse some online certificate options.

 Trade or vocational school